SachsLab/OpenMER/README.md

 We assume you know how to work with conda environments and that you have a MySQL database server running and configured to your liking.
 * Install the Python packages from the table above.
 * Adapt the instructions at [Segmented Electrophys Recordings and Features Database (SERF)](https://github.com/cboulay/SERF) to prepare the database server for these tools.
-* If you have a hybrid distribution/system-MySQL environment (i.e., Guillaume) then you may also wish to use some of the MySQL DB config settings from above.
+* If you have a hybrid distribution/system-MySQL environment (i.e., your name is Guillaume) then you may also wish to use some of the MySQL DB config settings from above.

-## Test Environment
+## Test Environment - Without NSP

 * Run "C:\Program Files (x86)\Blackrock Microsystems\NeuroPort Windows Suite\runNPlayAndCentral.bat"
 * Select a recording to play back
 * Use Central's hardware configuration tool to enable continuous recording and spike extraction on the recorded channels.
-* Follow the general Usage Instructions below.
+* Follow the general Usage Instructions in the next section with one modification:
     * When running `dbs-ddu`, choose "cbsdk playback" from the dropdown menu to reuse the depths from the recording.
 The value might not update until the file plays back a change in depth.

 ## Usage Instructions

+The NSP must be on.
+Central should be running.
+* If you are going to run this on the same computer that is configuring the hardware and that might run Central, Central must be running first.
+Central will not start after the NeuroportDBS software is already running.
+* If you are going to run this on a separate computer connected to the NSP over the network, then Central is not technically required except for the FeaturesGUI app.
+If the FeaturesGUI requirement for Central is problematic for you then please let us know and we will try to remove that dependency.
-The NSP must be on and Central must be running.
-If you are not connected to the NSP then follow the instructions above to setup a test environment.
+* If you do not have the NSP available then follow the instructions above to setup a test environment.

 For easier running:
 * Make a shortcut to `mysql\bin\mysqld.exe`.